Agate Institute: Live – EMDR-Child Specialist Intensive Program presented by Ana Gomez

 - Discuss creative and playful strategies to assist children in identifying the NC and PC.

 - Demonstrate playful exercises to explain and obtain the SUDs and the VOC with children.
-Participants will learn how to make children acquainted with the measure scales of EMDR therapy prior to using these scales during assessment and desensitization phases.
+Participants will study how to make children acquainted with the measure scales of EMDR therapy prior to using these scales during assessment and desensitization phases.

 - Use playful strategies to make the assessment phase easy to follow and understand for children.